augustov58/quilibriumBackup/README.md

 ## Prerequisites
 Before starting, ensure you have the following:

-A GitHub account
-A Storj account with an access grant and a configured bucket rclone installed on your machine
+A Storj account with an access grant and a configured bucket rclone installed on your machine.
+For more information on storej setup refer to their [documentation](https://docs.storj.io/dcs/getting-started)
 Basic familiarity with using the terminal
 Step-by-Step Setup Guide

 ## 1. Clone the Repository
 Clone this repository to your local machine to get the backup scripts and configuration files.

 Open your terminal.

-Run the following command to clone the repository:
+Run the following command to clone the repository in home folder: